Clover Johnson walked home alone.

 “Hmm?”
 Mel didn’t look up.
 She was distracted by a bee between the shrubs.
 If she leaned in close enough, she could see the hairs on its fuzzy body.

-“Vitamin C is good for you and you’re looking pale.
+“Vitamin C is good for you.
+You’re looking pale.
 Are you feeling well?
-Have you taken your medicine?”
-Jeanie raised an eyebrow.
-She always could read her like a book; lying was useless.
+Have you taken you medicine?”

-Mel watched the bee float over to the rotten fence.
-The soft dark planks sunk into the earth with the ease of decaying wood returning home.
-The door hung off its hinges, it made it easy for Ruthie to come and go.
+Mel watched the bee buzz over to the rotten fence.
+The dark soft planks sunk into the earth with the ease of decaying wood returning home.
+The door hung off its hinges, another factor making it easy for Ruthie to come and go.

-White paper plates, screen printed with blue floral patterns, floated through the doorway followed by Jeanie, who was twisting her right hand methodically.
-These were the delicate hand gestures that all Casters learned.
-It allowed them to manipulate the objects around them.
-In her left hand, Jeanie gripped her phone.
-Her thumb roamed over the screen texting as the plate of egg salad sandwiches landed on the porch table, covering the tablet.
+Chipped white plates drifted through the doorway followed by Jeanie, who was twisting her right hand methodically.
+In her left hand, she gripped an android.
+Jeanie’s thumb roamed over the screen texting as the plates landed on the porch table, covering the tablet.

-Triangles of squashy white dollar store bread oozed out the egg and mayo concoction.
+Triangles of squashy white dollar store bread oozed out an egg and mayo concoction.
 The soft yellow innards were flecked with pale bits of celery.
 Mel hated celery but obediently grabbed a triangle.
 The bread gave way to the weight of her fingers.
 Her thumb broke through and was coated with filling.
-She swapped hands carefully and licked the salty tang off her thumb.
+Mel swapped hands carefully and licked the salty tang off her thumb.

 Jeanie pocketed her phone and sat down.
 A sandwich floated gracefully from the table to her willing hand.
 The square birthmark on her left wrist, the sign of a Caster, peeked out from her sleeve.

 Jeanie wore wire-framed glasses that magnified the bags under her eyes.
 Her eyes, blue as denim, had earned her the childhood nickname of Jeanie.
-It had started as a joke and stuck through the years; Norma never seemed to suit her anyway.
+It had started as a joke but stuck through the years—Norma never seemed to suit her anyway.

-Only two years older than Mel, Jeanie was starting to look much older.
+Only two years older than Mel, Jeanie was starting to look much more.
 Unable to finish her degree, Jeanie was overworked, her paychecks covering Mel’s medication instead of tuition.
-She often expressed that she was devoted to taking care of the house, code, they both knew, for taking care of Mel.
+She often expressed that she was devoted to taking care of the family home.
+This was code, they both knew, for taking care of Mel.
 That sacrifice showed in every line of her sister’s round face.
 It was one of the reasons Mel hated to look Jeanie in the eye.

 “What will you do today?”

-Mel picked at the crust of her bread, peeling it slowly from the white interior.
+Mel picked at the crust of her bread, peeling it away from the white interior.

 “It’s going to be a full moon tonight.
-The second this month.
+Second this month.
 A blue moon.”